Constitutional Diet in ECM: How Strictly Should You Follow It?

 In Summary

-- Dr. Kwon Do-won’s original position was that harmful foods should be eliminated entirely.
+• The founder of ECM, Korean physician Dowon Kuon, held that constitutionally harmful foods should be eliminated entirely.
 In clinical practice, most experienced ECM practitioners take a more graduated approach.

-- During active disease — especially constitutional disease tendencies — strict adherence is clinically significant and should be maintained rigorously.
+• During active disease — especially signature constitutional disease tendencies — strict adherence is clinically significant and should be maintained rigorously.

 What the Founder Said — and Why Practice Has Moved On

-Dr. Kwon Do-won (권도원, 1921–2022), who founded Eight Constitution Medicine, held that the ideal constitutional dietary practice involved eliminating all constitutionally harmful foods entirely and permanently.
+Dowon Kuon, the Korean physician who founded Eight Constitution Medicine in the latter half of the twentieth century, held that the ideal constitutional dietary practice involved eliminating all constitutionally harmful foods entirely and permanently.
 His position was based on the principle that each constitutionally harmful food, however infrequently consumed, makes a small contribution to amplifying the constitutional imbalance — and that over a lifetime, these contributions accumulate.

 This is theoretically coherent.
 In clinical practice, however, most experienced ECM practitioners — including those I worked alongside during my clinical years — take a more graduated approach, for reasons grounded in clinical observation rather than theoretical convenience.
 Korean Traditional Medicine (KTM), the traditional healing system of Korea also known as Hanbang (한방), has always recognized that the patient’s overall vitality, mental state, and life circumstances are part of the clinical picture.
 Constitutional diet is a powerful tool within that picture, not the whole picture.